 IFS and Addictive Processes - including the ‘Rescue Team’

-So this year we’ve been looking at Martha Sweezy’s Six Acts of the Shame Cycle.
-Today we’re going to focus on the Rescue Team.
-However, I’m going to bring together the work of Cece Sykes, Martha Sweezy and Dick Schwartz and add a triangle to the cycle!
-We’re going to look at Addictive Processes.
-For info - in the video I mention the meditation we did … it was a guided meditation by Cece, asking you to look through a tv screen at the part of you/you partaking in a soothing/comforting activity… whilst being pushed back by another part.
+For info - in the video I mention the meditation we did … it was a guided meditation by Cece Sykes.. asking you to look through a tv screen at the part of you/you partaking in a soothing/comforting activity… whilst being pushed back by another part.
 Also noting the vulnerabilities underneath.
 I’ve put two meditations at the bottom of these notes.. the one from Cece we did in the Drop In and another from the book I mention on numerous occasions.

-To recap..
-The shame cycle can be found in Martha Sweezy’s book.
-You can find lots of notes and videos in previous Drop In talks/notes on my website in the news section..
+You can find lots of notes and videos about the other acts of the Shame Cycle in previous Drop In talks/notes on my website in the news section..
 Christine Dixon of the Ordinary Sacred also looks at these - and a lot more - in a series of youtube videos she did.
-The cycle is as follows:

 1. Something bad happens.
 Authority figure shames you.
 What is wrong with you?
 You made me feel xxx.
 Interpersonal but child is passive.
 Words or actions.
 ALSO Neglect, abuse, physical verbal sexual.
 Sends message.
 Your exuberance, joy, anger… not welcome.
 It’s not just your behaviour that’s not ok… YOU are bad you are wrong